SpacEagle17/textToGLSLText/README.md

 ## COMMANDS:
+- `darken(value)`: Optional, first line only.
+Darkens the background.
+Default: 0.65 - Allowed range: 0.0 to 1.0
 - `start(size, x, y)`: Start a new text section with size and position
 - `vec3(r, g, b)`: Set the color for the text section - can be in `vec3(1.0, 1.0, 1.0)` or `vec3(1, 1, 1)` or `vec3(1)` format
 - `end()`: End the current text section